mtfurlan/mtfurlan.github.io/_posts/2021-05-10-colourspaces.markdown

   * (the capitalization and spacing for the CIE stuff changes, the only thing to do is not call CIELAB "Lab" to avoid confusion with Hunters Lab)
 * CIELAB
-  * Cartesian spherical colour space
+  * Cartesian cylendrical colour space
   * CIELAB is a later standard built on top of CIEXYZ to better represent human perception, so theoretically sets of points of an equivalent Euclidean distance apart are perceived to be just as far apart.